privacyidea/privacyidea/doc/configuration/tokenconfig/u2f.rst

 For more information on AppId and trusted facets see [#fido]_.

-For further details and for information how to add U2F to your application you can see the code documentation at :ref:`code_u2f_token`.
+For further details and information on how to add U2F to your application you can see the code documentation at :ref:`code_u2f_token`.